tymbalodeon/penn-canvas/README.md

-# Canvas Scripts
+# Penn Canvas

-A collection of helpful python scripts for working with UPenn Canvas.
+A command line tool for working with Penn Canvas

 ## Installation & Setup

-To install dependencies, run `pip install -r requirements.txt` from within your [virtual environment](https://docs.python.org/3/tutorial/venv.html) for this project.
+NOTE: This project is intended to be developed and built using [poetry](https://python-poetry.org/).

+1. `poetry install`
+2. `poetry build`
+3. `pip install --user <path-to-.whl-file-in-this-project's-dist-folder>`

+The `penn-canvas` command will then be globally available in your shell.

+### Non-Poetry

+A "requirements.txt" file is also included for non-Poetry installation.
+Instructions for developing without Poetry are not currently available.

 ### Access Tokens